 Create a free profile to get unlimited access to exclusive show news, updates, and more!

-Who Is Noah Lyles, the Team USA Sprinter Heading to the 2024 Paris Olympics?
+Who Is Noah Lyles, the Team USA Sprinter Who Won the 100-Meter Dash at the 2024 Paris Olympics?

-Lyles’ gold medal win at the trials comes after a successful year for the sprinter, who has found himself chasing records set by track icon Usain Bolt and rubbing elbows with rap legend Snoop Dogg
+Lyles’ gold medal win comes after a hugely successful year for the sprinter, who has found himself chasing records set by track icon Usain Bolt and rubbing elbows with rap legend Snoop Dogg.

 RELATED: Sha’Carri Richardson's Reaction To Meeting Snoop Dogg Is So Relatable (VIDEO)